Hackplayers/evil-winrm/README.md

  - Local files completion
  - Colorization on prompt and output messages (can be disabled optionally)
  - Docker support (prebuilt images available at [Dockerhub])
+ - Trap capturing to avoid accidental shell exit on Ctrl+C

 ## Help
 ```